-- Ensure your vessel has a current version of the Scampi Fisheries Operational Procedures (OPs) on board - 2.
-Ensure the crew understand and follow the OPs and your Vessel Management Plan (VMP) - Have a well-managed fish waste control system that ensures no continuous or ad-hoc discharge occurs when towing - 4.
-Ensure all fish waste, discards and offal are held during shooting and hauling - 5.
-Always deploy fit-for-purpose seabird mitigation devices as risk dictates - 6.
+- Ensure your vessel has the current Scampi Fisheries Operational Procedures (OPs) on board. - 2.
+Ensure crew understand and follow the OPs and your Vessel Management Plan (VMP). - Have a well-managed fish waste control system that ensures no continuous or adhoc discharge occurs when towing. - 4.
+Ensure all fish waste, discards and offal are held during shooting and hauling. - Always deploy fit-for-purpose seabird mitigation devices as risk dictates. - 6.
 For triple rig trawlers, if there's a risk of multiple captures or the DWG Trigger Point has been reached for net captures, fit net restrictors.
-If captures continue, remove centre net if that is posing the risk - 7.
-Minimise the time that gear is on or near the surface; shoot and haul the trawls as quickly as practicable - 8.
-Mark any dead marine mammals with a cable tie or twine and take two photos of all seals captured in SCI 6A before returning to the sea - 9.
-Advise DWG (same day) when seabird captures reach Trigger Point.
+If captures continue, remove centre net until risk reduces. - Minimise the time that gear is on or near the surface; shoot and haul the trawls as quickly as practicable. - 8.
+Mark any dead marine mammals with a cable tie or twine and take two photos of all seals captured in SCI 6A before returning to the sea. - Advise DWG (same day) when seabird captures reach Trigger Point.
 Email DWG Trigger Point Report to admin@deepwatergroup.org.
 Assess event and implement further risk reduction measures.
 Trigger points are: - Within any 24-hour period, 5 dead small (e.g. petrel/shearwater) or 3 dead big (albatross/mollymawk); or - Within any 7-day period, 10 birds dead or released alive (all species). - 10.
 As legally required, record all protected species captures in your ERS or on the Non-fish / Protected Species Catch Return.